CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to add task by specifying the name only
-2. Dueue shows the added task by name
+2. Dueue shows the added task by name<br>
 Use case ends.

 **Extensions**